sepetowski/kivi/README.md

 - Displaying liked posts.
 - Membership in communities and games.
 - Extensive game database for browsing and adding to one's collection.
-- ability to follow other users
+- Ability to follow other users

 #### Creating and joining user communities:
 - Posting content within communities.